Nuxt Quick start guide

 You need to have the following setup before you connect your Nuxt project to Prepr.

-1. Open a terminal and execute the following command to create a new Nuxt project called prepr-nuxt:
+1. Open a terminal, go to your development projects folder and execute the following command to create a new Nuxt project called prepr-nuxt:

 npx nuxi init prepr-nuxt